 Once you have your hardware purchased use masking tape or blue painter’s tape on the cabinet doors and drawers to drill pilot holes where the new hardware will go.
 The tape helps keep the wood on the cabinets from splintering.

 Once the hole is drilled removed the tape and add the knobs and pulls!

 Use peel and stick wallpaper for the backs of the shelves (essentially on the wall) to create dimension.
 I love the look of grasscloth but I don’t love the price.
 I purchased from Amazon this product that isn’t real grasscloth, just pictures of grasscloth.
 Totally affordable and a great solution.

 DIY Built-Ins – The Finished Product

 All you need to do now is add your “stuff” to the shelves and cabinets.
-Since my DIY built-ins are in my home office/den space I need the cabiets to hold lots of stuff.
-I have office supplies, Real Estate supplies, entertainment stuff and craft stuff.
+Since my DIY built-ins are in my home office/den space I need the cabinets to hold lots of stuff.
+I have office supplies, Real Estate supplies, entertainment stuff, and craft stuff.